-An agency contract could be specific or general; it could be both commutative and non-commutative; the nature of activity to be undertaken should be clearly defined to avoid any disputes.
-For example, if Wakalah is for the sale or purchase of specific goods, the kind, quality and other necessary attributes of the commodity should be clearly mentioned.
+An agency contract could be specific or general; it could be both commutative and non-commutative.
+The nature of activity to be undertaken should be clearly defined to avoid any disputes.
+For example, if Wakalah is for the sale or purchase of specific goods, the kind and quality of the commodity should be mentioned.

-Modern Operationalization of Wakalah in the Islamic Banking Sector
+Modern Operation of Wakalah in the Islamic Banking Sector;

-However in cases where the agreement states of profit sharing between the Islamic banks (Agent) and the customer (principal), then the same will be done as per the agreement, on an arrangement known as (Wakalah-tul-istithmar) – Investment Wakalah.
+However in cases where the agreement states of profit sharing between the Islamic banks (Agent) and the customer (principal).
+The same will be done as per the agreement, on an arrangement known as (Wakalah-tul-istithmar) – Investment Wakalah.

-Islamic Banks also use the concept of Wakalah in executing various Islamic products such as Musharaka, Mudaraba, Murabaha, Salam, Istisna´a and Ijarah.
-It is also used in payment and collection of trade bills, fund management and securitization.
+Islamic Banks also use the concept of Wakalah in executing various Islamic products.
+Such as Musharaka, Mudaraba, Murabaha, Salam, Istisna and Ijarah.
+It is also used in payment and collection of trade bills, fund management and security.